Academic Human Resources

 Mental Health Counseling and Consultation Services

-Free confidential counseling and consultation services are available to faculty and staff through two separate programs serving the Ann Arbor and Flint campuses and Michigan Medicine.
+Free confidential counseling and consultation services are available to faculty and staff through two separate programs serving the Ann Arbor, Flint and Dearborn campuses and Michigan Medicine.
 Mental Health Counseling and Consultation Services is part of U-M Health and Well-Being Services along with MHealthy and Occupational Health Services.
 Read more about Mental Health Counseling and Consultation Services.

 MHealthy is the university’s health and well-being program committed to creating a community of health where both the individual and organization thrive.
-MHealthy offers programs and services supporting physical activity, weight loss, nutrition, mental and emotional health, and occupational health, as well as FASAP and EAP counseling services for faculty and staff.
+MHealthy offers programs and services supporting physical activity, weight loss, nutrition, mental and emotional health, and occupational health, as well as FASCCO and the Michigan Medicine Office of Counseling and Workplace Resilience counseling services for faculty and staff.
 MHealthy is part of U-M Health and Well-Being Services along with Occupational Health Services and Mental Health Counseling and Consultation Services.
 Read more about MHealthy and the programs and resources available.

 Occupational Health Services